magnuszetterberg/re-install/readme.md

 This file installs all the tools which I need to most, aswell as downloads the other configurations files which the setup.sh file needs to completely run.

-This file is quite brutal in it's approach - it does not have any arguments it accepts or anything, so us this at your own risk.
-It does however, check if some configs or folders already exists, and if they do, it skips that part of the file copying.
+This file is quite brutal in it's approach - it does not accept any arguments(besides asking for confirmation before starting) so use this at your own risk.
+It does however, check if configs/applications exists, and if they do, it skips that part of the installation/file copying.

 ## How to run the script directly through your bash terminal